 - 3.3.5 Select a Reasonable Assumption-Each demographic assumption selected by the actuary should be reasonable.
 For this purpose, an assumption is reasonable if it has the following characteristics: - a.
 It is appropriate for the purpose of the measurement; - b.
 It reflects the actuary's professional judgment; - c.
 It takes into account historical and current demographic data that is relevant as of the measurement date; - d.
 It reflects the actuary's estimate of future experience, the actuary's observation of the estimates inherent in market data (if any), or a combination thereof; and - e.
-It has no significant bias (i.e., it is not significantly optimistic or pessimistic), except when provisions for adverse deviation or plan provisions that are difficult to measure are included and disclosed under section 3.10.1 or when alternative assumptions are used for the assessment of risk. - 3.4 Range of Reasonable Assumptions-The actuary should recognize the uncertain nature of the items for which assumptions are selected and, as a result, may consider several different assumptions equally reasonable for a given measurement.
+It has no significant bias (i.e., it is not significantly optimistic or pessimistic), except when provisions for adverse deviation or plan provisions that are difficult to measure are included (as discussed in section 3.10.1) and disclosed under section 4.1.1 or when alternative assumptions are used for the assessment of risk. - Range of Reasonable Assumptions-The actuary should recognize the uncertain nature of the items for which assumptions are selected and, as a result, may consider several different assumptions equally reasonable for a given measurement.
 The actuary should also recognize that different actuaries will apply different professional judgment and may choose different reasonable assumptions.
-As a result, a range of reasonable assumptions may develop, both for an individual actuary and across actuarial practice. - 3.5 Specific Considerations-When performing the assumption selection process described in section 3.3, the actuary should be aware of specific considerations that may apply to the selection of individual assumptions, as discussed below. - 3.5.1 Retirement-The actuary should consider factors such as the following:
+As a result, a range of reasonable assumptions may develop, both for an individual actuary and across actuarial practice. - 3.5 Specific Considerations-When performing the assumption selection process described in section 3.3, the actuary should be aware of specific considerations that may apply to the selection of individual assumptions, as discussed below. - 3.5.1 Retirement-The actuary should take into account factors such as the following:

-- a. the plan design, where specific incentives may influence when participants retire; - b. the design of, and date of anticipated payment from, social insurance programs (for example, Social Security or Medicare); and - c. the availability of other employer-sponsored postretirement benefit programs (for example, postretirement health coverage or savings plan). - 3.5.2 Termination of Employment-The actuary should consider factors such as the following: - a. employer-specific or job-related factors such as occupation, employment policies, work environment, unionization, hazardous conditions, and location of employment; and - b. plan provisions, such as early retirement benefits, vesting schedule, or payout options. - 3.5.3 Mortality and Mortality Improvement-The actuary should consider factors such as the following in the selection of mortality and mortality improvement assumptions: - a. the possible use of different assumptions before and after retirement (for example, in some small plan cases a reasonable model for mortality may be to assume no mortality before retirement); - b. the use of a different assumption for disabled lives, which in turn may depend on the plan's definition of disability and how it is administered; and - c. the use of different assumptions for different participant subgroups and beneficiaries.
+- a. employer-specific or job-related factors such as occupation, employment policies, work environment, unionization, hazardous conditions, and location of employment; - b. the plan design, where specific incentives may influence when participants retire; - c. the design of, and date of anticipated payment from, social insurance programs (for example, Social Security or Medicare); and - d. the availability of other employer-sponsored postretirement benefit programs (for example, postretirement health coverage or savings plan). - 3.5.2 Termination of Employment-The actuary should take into account factors such as the following: - a. employer-specific or job-related factors such as occupation, employment policies, work environment, unionization, hazardous conditions, and location of employment; and - b. plan provisions, such as early retirement benefits, vesting schedule, or payout options. - 3.5.3 Mortality and Mortality Improvement-The actuary should take into account factors such as the following in the selection of mortality and mortality improvement assumptions: - a. the possible use of different assumptions before and after retirement (for example, in some small plan cases a reasonable model for mortality may be to assume no mortality before retirement); - b. the use of a different assumption for disabled lives, which in turn may depend on the plan's definition of disability and how it is administered; and - c. the use of different assumptions for different participant subgroups and beneficiaries.